a89529294/Advent-of-JS/ch5-checklist/README.md

 1. click to strike through
 2. shift click to strike through multiple items
 3. tab + space/enter to strike through

+- TODO

+1. Add an animation on load, have the podcast list slide out from under the podcast artwork